All resources

 Example of AVERAGEIF: Averaging Based on Specific Criteria

-For example, let's add the departments where the employees work to the existing table.
-By selecting the 'Marketing' department as the criterion, we can use the AVERAGEIF function to calculate the average salary of employees in that department for August 2024.
+For example, let’s add the departments where the employees work to the existing table.
+By selecting the ‘Marketing’ department as the criterion, we can use the AVERAGEIF function to get the average figure or average salary of employees in that department for August 2024.

-To calculate the average salary of employees in the 'Marketing' department, use the following formula in Google Sheets:
+To get the average salary of employees in the ‘Marketing’ department, use the following formula:

 =AVERAGEIF(C3:C12,"Marketing",D3:D12)